sherryrich/core-yoga/README.md

 The footer is to encourage the user to keep connected with Core Yoga via social media

-#### Classes
+### Classes
 * Classes: This page displays a class timetable with the Day, Time, Class, Location, Level and Duration of each class.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_class_timetable.PNG)

-#### Contact
+### Contact
-* Contact Page: This is the contact page for users to be able to enquire further about joining the studio.
+* Contact Page: This is the contact page for users to be able to enquire further about joining Core Yoga.
-* The form collects name, email and the studio location which the user is interested in.
+* The form collects name, email and the studio location which the user is interested  contacting.
+* The user will also be required to submit their full name and email address.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_contact_form.PNG)